-When relating to your customers, understand that the focus should not necessarily be an attempt to provide the “perfect” product or service, but a customer care service that is legendary which is based on friendship with individual customer, treating each person’s concerns and complaints as the primary focus of the company.
-This is the reason why a customer would likely recommend a company (or its products or services) to other potential customers; a cheap and very effective publicity for the company.
+When relating to your customers, understand that the focus should not necessarily be an attempt to provide the “perfect” product or service, but a customer care service that is legendary which is based on friendship with the individual customer, treating each person’s concerns and complaints as the primary focus of the company.
+This is the reason why a customer would likely recommend a company (or its products or services) to other potential customers; cheap and very effective publicity for the company.

-There is a great advantage in one-on-one (face-to-face) communication when dealing with customers’ email complaint.
-However, in cases where this is not possible or an email response is what is required to reach the aggrieved client, there are specific points to put into consideration and basic ways by which this should be handled.
+There is a great advantage in one-on-one (face-to-face) communication when dealing with customers' email complaint.
+However, in cases where this is not possible or email response is what is required to reach the aggrieved client, there are specific points to put into consideration and basic ways by which this should be handled.

 Listen to the Voice Behind the Customer's Email Complaint